 We did want to bring to your attention what we see as the only difference between the two classes of first aid kits.
 We don’t think it’s a big deal but we also know that there are many others out there that are going to try and make this a very big deal.
 So have the facts on your side, here they are.
 Highlighted below are the two reasons that this new standard won’t apply to the vast majority of workplaces.

-ANSI Z308.1-2015 5.5.2 “Class B kits are intended to provide broader range and quantity of supplies to deal with injuries encountered in more populated, complex and/or high risk workplace environments.”
+ANSI Z308.1-2015 5.5.2 “Class B first aid kits are intended to provide broader range and quantity of supplies to deal with injuries encountered in more populated, complex and/or high risk workplace environments.”

 We believe that this standard is so vague that just about anybody could opt out of the Class B kits.
 The reason we believe it is because the main difference between the classes is that the Class B kit is required to have a splint and a tourniquet.
 That’s it.
 So unless you are logging on some remote mountain top in an isolated area without emergency services or performing extremely dangerous duties then you will probably get by fine with the Class A kit.